BasJUC/BasJUC.github.io/index.md

 ## About Me

-I am currently a 4th year Mathematical Physics student passionate about Differential Geometry, Topology, and Abstract Algebra.
-I am heavilty involved in the University of Waterloo's Physics Club, preparing hour long lectures on Lie Algebras, Lie Groups and Quantum Field Theory to be presented each week.
-Additionaly, my passion for teaching motivated me to offer tutoring services for math and physics courses.
-I have offered 5 or more courses per term on subjects such as Linear Albegra, Calculus, and Quantum Mechanics.
+I am a 4th year student at the University of Waterloo pursuing a Major in Mathematical Physics and a Minor in Pure Mathematics.

 ### Markdown